 2.1.3 Waste Management Disclosure

-Waste management involves identifying materials, categorising and separating them, processing reusable components, and properly discarding residual waste (Amasuomo & Baird, 2016).
+Waste management involves identifying materials, categorizing and separating them, processing reusable components, and properly discarding residual waste (Amasuomo & Baird, 2016).
 It encompasses the collection, transportation, treatment, and disposal of waste, with strategies like recycling, reuse, and recovery aimed at reducing landfill use, conserving resources, and enhancing sustainability (Abrahamse & Matthies, 2012).
 Kornom-Gbaraba and Chukwuemeka (2022) define waste management disclosure as reporting practices on waste generation, handling, and disposal, reflecting environmental responsibility.
-Similarly, Derefaka (2014) views it as the public communication of waste management strategies aimed at minimising environmental harm in industries such as oil and gas.
+Similarly, Derefaka (2014) views it as the public communication of waste management strategies aimed at minimizing environmental harm in industries such as oil and gas.
 Amin, Abdulraufa and Isiaq (2024) explain it as providing detailed information on waste reduction efforts, legal compliance, and innovations like energy recovery.

 Ramos (2024) highlights waste management disclosure as transparency in reporting waste disposal practices and recycling rates to meet global sustainability standards.
 EL-Pateh (2024) considers it systematic documentation of waste-related data to ensure regulatory compliance and build trust.
 Bogdan et al. (2022) focus on measurable information about efforts to mitigate ecological risks from waste by-products.
 Wang et al. (2023) position waste management disclosure as showcasing contributions to the circular economy and sustainable development through innovative techniques.
-Almaqtari et al. (2023) emphasise its role in detailing strategies to minimise ecosystem and public health harm, while Adler et al. (2022) describe it as an integral part of corporate reporting that demonstrates commitment to sustainable waste management and ethical practices.
+Almaqtari et al. (2023) emphasize its role in detailing strategies to minimize ecosystem and public health harm, while Adler et al. (2022) describe it as an integral part of corporate reporting that demonstrates commitment to sustainable waste management and ethical practices.

 In essence, waste management refers to the systematic process of collecting, transporting, treating, and disposing of waste materials, with an emphasis on strategies such as prevention, recycling, reuse, and recovery.
 These approaches aim to reduce landfill reliance, conserve natural resources, and save energy, thereby promoting more sustainable resource use.
 This study defines waste management disclosure as the information companies provide about their waste management practices.
 This includes details on waste reduction, recycling initiatives, treatment methods, and responsible disposal processes, highlighting how oil and gas firms mitigate environmental impacts and contribute to sustainable waste management practices.